Realistic Blur Synthesis for Learning Image Deblurring: Realistic Blur Synthesis

 For the analysis in \Sec{experiments}, we also consider Gaussian noise, which is the most widely used noise model.
-A noisy image $B_{noisy}$ with Gaussian noise is obtained as:
+We obtain a noisy image with Gaussian noise as:

 where $B$ is an input blurred image and $N_{gauss}$ is Gaussian noise sampled from $\mathcal{N}(0, \sigma)$, and $\sigma$ is the standard deviation.
-As we include Gaussian noise in our analysis to represent the conventional noise synthesis, we skip the ISP-related steps (conversion to RAW, and applying camera ISP), but directly add Gaussian noise to a blurred image in the sRGB space, i.e., we apply gamma correction to $B_{sat}$ from the previous step, and add Gaussian noise to produce the final results.
-In our experiments, we randomly sample a value from $\mathcal{U}(0.5\sigma',1.5\sigma')$ where $\sigma'=0.0112$ is estimated from the real blurred images in the RSBlur dataset.
+As we include Gaussian noise in our analysis to represent the conventional noise synthesis, we skip the ISP-related steps (conversion to RAW, and applying camera ISP), but directly add noise to a blurred image in the sRGB space, i.e., we apply gamma correction to $B_{sat}$ from the previous step, and add Gaussian noise to produce the final results.
+In our experiments, we randomly sample standard deviations of Gaussian noise from $\mathcal{U}(0.5\sigma',1.5\sigma')$ where $\sigma'=0.0112$ is estimated using a color chart image.

 \paragraph{Applying Camera ISP} Finally, after adding noise, we apply the camera ISP to the noisy image to obtain a blurred image in the sRGB space.
 We apply the same ISP described in \Sec{rsblur}, which consists of white balance, demosaicing, color correction, and CRF steps. \Fig{generating_results}(e) shows our synthesis result with Poisson noise and ISP distortions.
 As the example shows, our synthesis pipeline can synthesize a realistic-looking blurred image.